FeatureBaseDB/www/content/whitepaper/whitepaper.md

 bitmap.

-## Per-Bit TimeQuantums
+## Time Fields

 While one could use BSI to associate a very precise timestamp, or indeed, multiple timestamps with each column in Pilosa, it is also possible to associate a coarse time value with any single bit in Pilosa.
-Upon creating a frame, one may specify a supported time granularity as coarse as a year, or as granular as an hour.
-Said another way, the timestamps associated with bits in a given frame can have year, month, day, or hour precision.
+Upon creating a field, one may specify a supported time granularity as coarse as a year, or as granular as an hour.
+Said another way, the timestamps associated with bits in a given field can have year, month, day, or hour precision.
 The reason for this restriction lies in the carefully efficient way that Pilosa handles timestamp support.
 Instead of naively writing a timestamp alongside the set bit, or in a separate